Our Tea Philosophy (which is not everyone’s!) is to identify quality as a Tea that

 However when appropriately aged (see below) they tend to be excellent medicine and at more affordable prices (see below)!

-4 Aged appropriately
+4 Processed and Aged appropriately

 It’s a very new invention that we drink fresh sheng puerh, and it’s only because there is too much market demand for puerh!